awesomephant/united-generations-website/news/a-news-story-about-rca-2020.md

 featured_image:
   image: ""
   alt: LIVE! webpage
-introduction: The United Generations work in progress research is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE! a digital platform created by Gianluca Alla to fight the first pandemic lockdown stillness.
+introduction: The United Generations Work in Progress research is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE!, a digital platform created by Gianluca Alla to fight the stillness of the pandemic lockdown.
 ---
 The United Generations research is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE! a digital platform created by Gianluca Alla to fight the first pandemic lockdown stillness.